LIoP is OPEN plus Online and Live Courses available

 And the second part usually is easier if you work maybe with friends or another photographer or someone with some with visual training because for them it would be easier to spot the common theme.

 There should be one or two main themes appearing.
-Maybe with a third secondary theme.
-And then, by analysing those images, should give you a relatively clear idea where your interest lies.
+And then, by analyzing those images it should give you a relatively clear idea where your interest lies.
 And now you can convert those into concepts and ideas for projects and for personal work.

-When I was a teenager, I was a drummer in a band, a really Hippy and Pink Floyd saw real artwork, had a huge influence on me.
+When I was a teenager, I was a drummer in a band- a real Hippy and Pink Floyd had a huge influence on me.
 I particularly loved this image.
 The cover of Wish You Were Here.

-The next image is by photographer Richard Avedon.
-One of the greatest photographers of all time and is from his series in the American West.
+The next image is by photographer Richard Avedon, one of the greatest photographers of all time and is from his series in the American West.
 And after seeing this image, I decided I want to become a photographer.
 I find these images very voyeuristic, and I’m not talking about the erotic voyeurism.
 I’m talking about the fascination of staring.
 These images are very revealing.
-You can see every skin pore every hair and teeth in the subject.
+You can see every skin pore every hair and teeth on the subject.

-The next image is by photographer Phillip Lorca diCorcia and his work, and particularly his series Heads, taught me the importance of lighting.
+The next image is by photographer Phillip Lorca diCorcia and his work, and particularly his series Heads.
+This taught me the importance of lighting.
 Light can make or break an image.
 It can invoke interest or make something look very ordinary.
-With the lighting he adds to the pedestrians, I start to develop an interest in these characters.
+With the lighting he adds to the pedestrians, I started to develop an interest in these characters.
 Where is he coming from?
-Where does he go?
+Where is he going?
 Is he happy?
-Does he live a full food life?
+Does he live a full-filled life?
 And what are his dreams?
 I don’t think I would ask these questions if the images were not lit in this particular cinematic style with a hard key lighting and the strong hair light.